splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 ![Transactions](transactions.png)

-[comment]: # the option to choose the type probably will be deprecated by default it will be +Debit.
-Change the screenshot

 2. In the new window, specify the item (-s) details such as period, category, comment, item description, its price etc.

 3. Press **Save** button to create the future item.

 ![Transactions](transactions1.png)

-[comment]: # the option to choose the type probably will be deprecated by default it will be +Debit.
-Change the screenshot

 ![Transactions](transactions2.png)